naver/android-utilset/README.md

   * SystemUtils
     + checks if a device is rooted
     + counts the number of processors(more specifically the number of cores)
-    + determines whether the device is mobile phone or not

 -------
 ### Download